derekpedersen/kube-me-up/README.md

 Kube Me Up!

-This project is all about being able to quickly spin up a `kubernetes-scluster` with all the tools necessary to start handling web traffic.
+This project is all about being able to quickly spin up a `kubernetes-cluster` with all the tools necessary to start handling web traffic.

 ## GKE